-- i.
-The EMS should be able to support at least 500 OLTs.
-The EMS application shall also be scaleable to 10000 ONT/ONUs.
-Any more requirements may be communicated by purchaser. - ii.
-The operating system and applications for EMS including database server shall be multi-user with minimum 25 concurrent users (including local terminals at EMS site and remote terminals i.e. LCTs).
-Any more requirements may be communicated by purchaser. - iii.
+1. The EMS should be able to support at least 500 OLTs/Mini-OLTs.
+The EMS application shall also be scalable to minimum no. 10000 ONT/ONUs.
+Any more requirements may be communicated by purchaser.
+2. The operating system and applications for EMS including database server shall be multi-user with minimum 25 concurrent users (including local terminals at EMS site and remote terminals i.e. LCTs).
+Any more requirements may be communicated by purchaser.

 A minimum of four operator terminals will be provided at the EMS site.
 The EMS shall be equipped to connect to at least 5 local terminals at EMS site.
 It shall be upgradeable to 15 local terminals.
-The operator terminals at the EMS site are recommended to be PC Pentium IV with 80GB HDD, 17" video display, Ethernet interface (10/100M) with industry standard operating system UNIX/Linux/Windows but having GUI. - iv.
-The EMS shall provide SNMPv2 (or later), TL1 options for southbound interfaces.
+The operator terminals at the EMS site are recommended to be Intel processor based, preferably PC i3 or above latest versions with minimum of 1TB HDD, and a minimum 21" LCD/TFT video display.
+Ethernet interface (10/100M) with industry standard operating system UNIX/Linux/Windows but having GUI.
+3. The EMS shall provide SNMPv2 (or later versions), for southbound interfaces.
 The options for northbound interface shall be SOAP, XML, SNMP or CORBA.